-A baby’s nutrition requirements for his healthy growth and development are met by breastmilk till six months of age; breastmilk also provides enough nutritional benefits even after your baby starts eating other food items.
+A baby’s nutrition requirements for his healthy growth and development are met by exclusively feeding breastmilk till six months of age; breastmilk also provides enough nutritional benefits even after your baby starts eating other food items.
 Therefore, breast milk is important for your baby’s overall growth and well-being.
 However, sometimes you may notice a change in your breast milk supply, and this may happen due to various reasons.
 If you wish to know about things that can decrease your breast milk supply, then you should read the following article.

 What Can Affect Your Breast Milk Supply?

-There are many things that may interfere with your milk supply, and it becomes of extreme importance for you to know about all these factors in detail.
+In addition to this, there are many things that may interfere with your milk supply, and it becomes of extreme importance for you to know about all these factors in detail.
 If you are wondering what decreases breast milk supply, here is your answer:

-Health Issues that Affect Milk Production
+Health Issues That Affect Milk Production

 If you are healthy, all your body parts function properly; however, if you are unhealthy, you may notice certain changes in your bodily functions.
 The same rule applies to milk supply as well, which means if you are not physically healthy it may affect your breast milk supply.
 Here are some health reasons that may affect your milk supply.

 If you become pregnant again, then your breast milk supply may reduce.
 This may happen because your body prepares for your upcoming pregnancy and labour and the hormonal changes happening in the body may hamper the milk supply.
 If your baby is 24 weeks or younger, you can start formula milk, but if your baby is older, you can start off with formula milk and solid foods.

 2. Not Paying Heed to Your Health